-At Wichita State, transfer students have all of the pieces they need to build the futures they want.
-By transferring to WSU, you'll have access to transfer-student scholarships, a support network to help you succeed in the classroom and beyond, Kansas' most-diverse college campus, applied learning for every major and learning options for busy schedules.
+At Wichita State, transfer students have all the pieces they need to build the futures they want.
+By transferring to Wichita State, you'll have access to transfer scholarships, a support network to help you succeed in and out of the classroom, Kansas' most diverse college campus, applied learning and flexible class options.

 More admissions information